 What happens if I refuse to be deposed?

-What does “deny defend depose” mean in a book?
+What does “Deny Defend Depose” mean in a book?

 Why do insurance companies drag out claims?